simoolation-git/blog/src/content/1-what-is-headless-browser.md

 When we dont care about the GUI, for instance in case of automated tests and scrpaing for website data.

 __What is it improving?__
-Not having to load GUI will result in needing less Ram in the process. so weather we are doing automated testing or scraping we can do it faster & cheaper!
+Not having to load GUI will result in needing less ram in the process. so whether we are doing automated testing or scraping we can do it faster & cheaper!